Zuibaichi

-Zuibaichi (醉白池 (Zuì Bái Chí, Drunken Bai Pond)) is a Chinese garden in Shanghai's suburban Songjiang District that dates back to the Song Dynasty.
+Zuibaichi (醉白池 (Drunken Bai Pond)) is a Chinese garden in Shanghai's suburban Songjiang District that dates back to the Song Dynasty.
 It occupies an area of 5 hectares and is one of the five ancient Chinese gardens in Shanghai, along the Guyi Garden, the Yu Garden, the Garden of Autumn Vapors, and the Garden of Zigzag Stream.

 History

 The garden was first set up as the private villa of Zhu Zhichun, a Jinshi selected from Imperial examination.
 Its size was rarely enlarged for hundreds of years until Dong Qichang, a Chinese painter, calligrapher of the later period of the Ming Dynasty, built several more ancient architectural complex on its original basis.
 In 1797, the garden began to be used as a foundling hospital until it was well repaired and reopened to the public in 1959.

 The garden's name lies in the famous Chinese poet Li Bai.
 It is said that if Li Bai was brought back to life and had a sightseeing here, he would certainly lingered on and forgot to return, just about drunk.
 Actually famous men of letters usually gathered together, making various poems on the fantastic landscape.